-Choose a cutting board that’s big enough to set a cooked brisket on.
+Choose a cutting board that’s big enough to set a cooked brisket on (like this F.N.
+Sharp one).
 For plastic or acrylic cutting boards, place a damp towel underneath to prevent it from sliding around while you cut.
 You’ll be exerting some pressure here, so having a stable workspace is critical.

 Choose the Right Tools!